spex-xray/spex-help/source/pyspex/com_plot.rst

     >>> print(data['Model'].unit) # see the unit of the Model column
     >>> print(data)               # Print the table nicely formatted

-See :ref:`class_plot_model_sector` for a description of the individual numpy arrays available within the sector object.
+See :ref:`class_plot_model` for a description of the individual numpy arrays available within the sector object.

 Plot data